Add Your Heading Text Here

-Land surveying is one of today’s fastest growing industries.
-Many people are choosing to jumpstart their career in the geospatial mapping sector by becoming land surveyors.
+Land surveying is one of today’s fastest-growing industries.
+Many people are choosing to jumpstart their careers in the geospatial mapping sector by becoming land surveyors.
 But if you don’t know much about job requirements, you might still be on the fence about signing on for the proper training.
 So how do you determine whether a land surveyor job is right for you?

 GeoSearch, Inc. has helped hundreds of new recruits find a comfortable place in the industry as land surveyors and they’ve shared some insight with you here.

 Are You Self-Motivated and a Hard Worker?

 Every employer is going to want to hear a “yes” to that question.
 For land surveyors, being self-motivated is particularly important because out in the field you’ll be spending quite a bit of time alone.
 Surveyors will often spend hours on location collecting data and taking measurements of their surroundings.
 You’ll also be required to log your own hours on occasion, making honesty and organization another large factor in whether you’d be a good fit for the job.

 Patience & Practicality